Pangger/TycoonFactory/README.md

 - Please note that the application will be executed on other machines, so don't keep local references.
 - There is no time limit to complete the exercise.
 But we recommend to spend maximum 3 hours of hands-on work.
 We do not need prod-like application, we would like to verify you coding experience only.
 The expectation is that the exercise is completed within maximum one week.

-Please include a `README_Candidate.md` file to be used for any other consideration or explanation that the candidate wants to highlight about the design/implementation process.
-Last but not least, include the URL of your forked repository in your email notifying Ryanair your code is ready to be reviewed.

 ---

 Thanks for your time, we look forward to hearing from you!